nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 ## O(n): Linear Time Complexity

-If O(1) performs the same number of computations regardless of the size of the input, what is O(n)?
+If O(1) performs the same number of operations regardless of the size of the input, what is O(n)?

 The heading above gives it away.

-This is linear time complexity.
+Why linear time complexity?

-Why?
+The rate of growth scales in direct proportion to the input.

 For _n_ inputs, our algorithm _might_ perform _n_ operations.